ros2/ros2_tracing/doc/design_ros_2.md

 ### Requirements: instrumentation

-Instrumentation should be built around the main uses of ROS 2, and should include relevant information.
+Instrumentation should be built around the main uses of ROS 2, and should include relevant information:

 1. Overall
     1. When creating a publisher/subscriber/service/client/etc., appropriate references should be kept in order to correlate with other tracepoints related to the same instance.